glua/gm_voxelate/README.md

 If you want lua hotloading, make a `.vox_hotloading` file as described in that section.

 ### Auto Install
-The "--autoinstall" flag can be passed to premake to automatically copy binaries to the garrysmod directory on each build.
+The `--autoinstall` flag can be passed to premake to automatically copy binaries to the garrysmod directory on each build.
 Only supported on windows.
 Assumes the gmod directory is "C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\".

 ### Shaders
 This module needs to load custom shaders.
 Fortunately, compiled shaders are shipped with the module.
 Unfortunately, they still need to be copied to the garrysmod directory.
 You can either run "install_shaders.bat", which assumes that the gmod directory is the same as above, or manually copy the shaders from "source/shaders/shaders" to "Garrysmod/garrysmod/shaders".